By Tim Lambert

 By the mid 20th century there were many engineering firms in Christchurch.
 Plessey came to Christchurch in 1979.
 Airfield industrial estate was built in the early 1980s.

-The Regent Cinema was built in 1931.
-It closed in 1973.
-The building was a bingo hall until its conversion in 1983.
 A Museum of Electricity was opened in Christchurch in 1981 by John Wedgwood.
+It closed in 2012.

 In 2014 Christchurch had a population of 48,000.